wildlyinaccurate/plait/docs/advanced/AsynchronousActions.md

 * `dispatch` (Function) - a regular dispatcher function.
 * `getState` (Function) - a function which returns the current state of the component

+Since a thunk can dispatch an action, it is possible to chain asynchronous actions.
+This allows for much more complex scenarios where you need fine grained control over how actions flow through your component.

 ## Examples

 Below are some examples of how to use asynchronous actions.
 The [RandomGif example](../examples/RandomGif.md) also makes use of asynchronous actions.

 ### Wait before dispatching an action

+In this example, the `HELLO` action is dispatched one second after the Hello! button is clicked.

 ```jsx
 // Thunks can be dispatched in the normal way from view()